Chris Cuomo wants $125 million for 'unlawful' CNN firing - NewsBreak

 Chris Cuomo wants $125 million for 'unlawful' CNN firing

-NEW YORK (AP) — Chris Cuomo wants an arbitrator to award him $125 million for his firing from CNN, alleging his bosses knew full well how he advised his brother, former New York Gov. Andrew Cuomo, and suggested they did the same themselves.
+Chris Cuomo wants an arbitrator to award him $125 million for his firing from CNN , alleging his bosses knew full well how he advised his brother, former New York Gov. Andrew Cuomo , and suggested they did the same themselves.

-His filing seeking arbitration on Wednesday exposed more ugliness at the network, where Cuomo, CNN chief Jeff Zucker and his top deputy, Allison Gollust , have all been ousted in the past three months.

-Zucker fired Cuomo , host of the network's most popular prime time show, in December after a New York Attorney General's report publicly revealed new details about how he helped his brother strategize to fight sexual harassment allegations.

 “It should be obvious by now that Chris Cuomo did not lie to CNN about helping his brother,” said his lawyer, Bryan Freedman.
 “In fact, as the limited information released from Warner Media's investigation makes clear, CNN's highest-level executives not only knew about Chris' involvement in helping his brother but also actively assisted the governor, both through Chris and directly themselves.”